AlejandroGorgues/bloglist-frontend/README.md

 More specifically, this code is used by the frontend repository to manipulate blogs entries with the backend.

-The functionality of the whole project are:
+Features of the whole project are:
 * Login with a user (user creation not implemented).
 * Create blogs.
 * Visualize associated notes to the user.
+* Remove blogs.
 ## Extra
 * The link to the backend repository is [here](https://github.com/AlejandroGorgues/bloglist-backend).